Barrhaven: Features and amenities

-Barrhaven contains several public and Catholic schools and numerous parks and playgrounds, mainly built in since 2000.
+Barrhaven contains several public and Catholic schools and numerous parks and playgrounds, mainly built since 2000.
 It is also home to the Walter Baker Sports Centre which contains a library and other facilities.
 The main commercial district, called the Chapman Mills Marketplace, surrounds the intersection of Strandherd Drive and Greenbank Road.
 It hosts a seven-screen cinema, and numerous stores.
 The Minto Recreation Complex, a new multi-use community centre at the corner of Cambrian and Greenbank, opened in 2014.
 A major employment district was established in 2015 in the area west of Strandherd Drive adjacent to Highway 416, known as the CitiGate corporate campus.
+Along with it, a large shopping centre came, with its major tenant being a Costco.

+Infrastructure

 Transportation

 Barrhaven is served by two bus rapid transit lines and is very near to the terminus of O-Train Line 2 at Limebank station.
 Several local buses run in Barrhaven, including routes 70, 73, 80, 99, 110, and 173.
 Routes 275, 277, and 279 only run during rush hour and (along with Transitway routes 74 and 75) connect to O-Train Line 1 at Tunney's Pasture station.
+There are many 600's series routes which serve the schools in the area as well.

 Intercity Via Rail connections can be made at Fallowfield railway station to Montreal and Toronto.